-Origins of Under Armour
+History of Under Armour

 Kevin Plank founded Under Armour in 1996.
-At the time, he was a 23 year old special teams captain of the University of Maryland football team.
+At the time, he was a 23-year-old special teams captain of the University of Maryland football team.
 Plank got the idea for the Under Armour brand after noticing how much dryer his compression shorts stayed than the shirts he wore while playing football.
 Plank set out to design a shirt made of synthetic fabric that would wick away moisture and began selling the apparel out of the trunk of his car and his grandmother’s basement.
 At the end of 1996, Plank made his first large sale, selling apparel to a team for $17,000.
-Even the name of the company itself is a testament to the Kevin Plank’s rags-to-riches success; he only chose the British spelling of the word “Armor” because the toll-free vanity number for that name was still available.
+Even the name of the company itself is a testament to Kevin Plank’s rags-to-riches success; he only chose the British spelling of the word “Armor” because of the toll-free vanity number for that name was still available.

 Today, however, Under Armour could certainly afford the buy out any number they choose.
 The brand netted $232.6 million in 2015 and has been the go-to apparel for some of the biggest sports stars in the world today.
 Soon after the company’s inception, even the likes of Nike, Adidas, and Reebok began following Under Armour’s lead, releasing their own versions of moisture-wicking shirts.

-While the Under Armour brand was built on this moisture-wicking design, today, Under Armour offers a wide variety of clothing and apparel, from cold weather gear designed to keep outdoorsmen warm in the harshest climates, to normal, everyday t-shirts and jackets.
+While the Under Armour brand was built on this moisture-wicking design, today, Under Armour offers a wide variety of clothing and apparel, from cold-weather gear designed to keep outdoorsmen warm in the harshest climates, to normal, everyday t-shirts and jackets.
 Of course, staying true to their roots, the brand continues to offer gear to athletes as well, constantly pushing the line to make their shirts, pants, cleats, and other gear lighter, stronger, and more comfortable to wear.

 Whether it’s for the casual sports fan or the NFL athlete, one thing all of Under Armour’s gear has in common is their recognizable logo.

-History of the Under Armour Logo
+The Under Armour Logo

 The Under Armour logo was born from the Under Armour name, which was essentially formed by accident.
 Back when the company was first starting, Kevin Plank mentioned the idea of calling it “Body Armor”.
-His brother, Bill, misheard him and thought he said “under armor”.
-The name stuck, of course with the British spelling being used in order to get the phone number Plank wanted.
+His brother, Bill, misheard him and thought he said:“under armor”.
+The name stuck, of course, with the British spelling being used in order to get the phone number Plank wanted.
 The logo was designed soon thereafter, combining the “U” in “Under” with the “A” in “Armour” to form a very simplistic logo that is now recognizable around the world.